bartolomej/awesomesearch/README.md

 ## Developing

-Before running, you need to have [Redis](https://redis.io/) installed on your machine.
+Before running, you need to have [Redis](https://redis.io/) installed and running on your machine.
 Also you need to configure environmental variables defined in `src/env.js` file
 - run `yarn install` or `npm i` command to install dependencies
 - run `yarn start` or `npm start` to start both app processes in production